hadv/ethaura/docs/USER_FLOW.md

-# EthAura User Flow
+# ΞTHΛURΛ User Flow

-This document describes the complete user flow for creating and using an EthAura smart contract wallet.
+This document describes the complete user flow for creating and using an ΞTHΛURΛ smart contract wallet.

 ## Overview

-EthAura provides a flexible, progressive security model where users can start simple and add more security features as needed.
+ΞTHΛURΛ provides a flexible, progressive security model where users can start simple and add more security features as needed.
 The flow follows these steps:

 1. **Social Login** (Required)
 2. **Add Passkey** (Optional)